inkVerb/VIP/Cheat-Sheets/Cron.md

 **Before you start:**
 1. The `crontab` profile has one to-be-run Shell script *per line* with `cron` schedule line formatting (here: [VIP/Cheat-Sheets: Cron Schedule Tasks](https://github.com/inkVerb/VIP/blob/master/Cheat-Sheets/Cron.md))
-2. The Shell script listed at the end of the line *must be executable*, probably using: `chmod ug+x SCRIPT_FILE`
+2. The Shell script listed at the end of the line *must be executable*, probably using: `chmod ug+x Script_Name`
 3. The first time you run `crontab` you will be asked to choose an editor, that's normal
-4. `crontab` records are usually kept here: `/var/spool/cron/crontabs/USERNAME`, don't touch!
+4. `crontab` records are usually kept here: `/var/spool/cron/crontabs/Username`, don't touch!
 5. This is how most self-important instructors will tell everyone in the known multiverse to run `cron` tasks
   - You don't have to use your `crontab` profile, but if you ask for help with other `cron` methods, expect "ONLY use `crontab` you delinquent!" to be a common answer